 The storm is being blamed on at least four deaths in New York and Canada.

-More than 5,200 flights in the region had been canceled through Saturday, according to flight-tracking service FlightAware.
+according to flight-tracking service FlightAware.
 New York City's three major airports and Boston's Logan Airport are closed.
 Flights were also canceled at Toronto's Pearson International Airport, where nearly a foot of snow was forecast.
 Amtrak suspended southbound service out of Boston and northbound service out of New York City on Friday afternoon.